 When a student withdraws from all courses, regardless of the reason, the student may no longer be eligible for the full amount of Title IV funds originally awarded.
 This is called Return to Title IV (R2T4).
 The calculation of Return of Title IV funds is based on published schedules and the date that you drop all classes during a summer session.

 The return of funds to the Department of Education is based on the premise that a student earns financial aid in proportion to the length of time during which the student remains enrolled.
 A prorated schedule determines the amount of federal student aid funds the student earned at the time of their withdrawal.
 For example, a student who withdraws in the first week of the semester has earned less of their financial aid than a student who withdraws in the fourth week.

-Once the 60 percent point in the semester is reached, a student is considered to have earned all of the financial aid originally awarded and will not be required to returns any funds.
-The 60 percent point for Summer Session 2019 is July 23, 2019.
+Once the 60 percent point in the semester is reached, a student is considered to have earned all of the financial aid originally awarded and will not be required to return any funds.
+The 60 percent point for Summer Session 2020 is July 15, 2020.